 The Sociology degree program offers a global perspective on how the social world works.

+The Sociology degree program offers a global perspective on how the social world works.
 As a discipline, sociology covers many areas, including individual interaction, gender, race, sport, the family, the economy, and social movements.
-The major teaches analytical and critical thinking skills and a variety of theories and methodologies with which students can analyze and understand today’s contemporary social issues and problems.
-As such, a bachelor’s in sociology provides solid training for students considering an array of careers and graduate degrees.
+The major helps develop analytical and critical thinking skills as students apply a variety of theories and methodologies to understand and analyze contemporary social issues.
+As such, it provides solid training for students considering an array of careers and graduate degrees.

 Clubs & Organizations – Sociology